Mineiro's Module II ends with Democrat champion and Ipatinga classified

 In the tenth and final round of the State Championship, Jacar beat Varginha 5-1 at Arena do Jacar, in Sete Lagoas.
 The rout was decisive to guarantee the cup for the seven-lagoans, as they were tied in points (19) with the Ipatinguense team, but ahead in goal difference (8 x 5).

 Ipatinga beat Boa 2-1 in their farewell to Module II.
-The game was played at the Municipal Stadium Prefeito Dilzon Luiz de Melo, known as “Melo’, in Varginha.
+The game was played at the Municipal Stadium Prefeito Dilzon Luiz de Melo, the “Melo’, in Varginha.

 In the third game of the hexagonal, Betim thrashed Tupynambs 4-0 at Heleno, in Juiz de Fora.
 Despite the efforts, the team from the metropolitan region finished Mineiro in third place, with 18 points.